RTEMS/rtems-docs/c_user/overview.rst

 needs, the more memory that must be reserved.
 See `Configuring a System`_.

 RTEMS utilizes memory for both code and data space.
-Although RTEMS’ data space must be in RAM, its code space can be located in either ROM or RAM.
+Although RTEMS' data space must be in RAM, its code space can be located in either ROM or RAM.

 Audience